 What is self-esteem?

 Self-esteem can be hard to define.
-More than just feeling good about yourself, taking pride in your accomplishments or liking what you see in the mirror, self-esteem is concerned with the way we judge our own worth.
+More than just feeling good about yourself, taking pride in your accomplishments, or liking what you see in the mirror, self-esteem is concerned with the way we evaluate our own worth.
 In his book, Foundations of Psychopathology, Dr. John Nemiah defines self-esteem as the “ability to look upon yourself as having value.”

 Impact of low self-esteem

-As my confidence faltered and my self-esteem withered away, I stopped talking in class, in groups, or in the hallways.
-I dreaded lunch hour, never stepped foot inside the cafeteria, and the thought of class presentations literally made me sick.
+As my confidence faltered and my self-esteem withered away, I stopped talking in class, in groups, and in the hallways.
+I dreaded lunch hour, refused to step foot inside the cafeteria, and became literally sick at just the thought of giving a class presentation.
 I withdrew and stopped smiling altogether.

 Convinced I was worthless, I stressed over every test and paper even though my grades were consistently excellent.
 My whole life revolved around being as invisible as possible.
 I thought that I couldn’t get hurt if everyone forgot I was there.
 The situation continued and I needed a way out.
 I couldn’t imagine anything that could help me.
-Because I saw myself as the problem, I began seriously considering suicide.
-I wasn’t dreaming about an escapist fantasy, I was frighteningly practical.
+And I wasn’t dreaming about an escapist fantasy either — I was actually imagining ending my life.
 My experience is a common one.

 Do you have suicidal thoughts?
 Read Scott’s story of finding hope.